Dos and don'ts on the Trade Show Floor

 You do not want to see your trade show staff being responsible for missing that great lead that could have secured your company a huge deal and made your trade show preparations and investments worth it all.

-You must therefore assemble the “right” team consisting of people who like to talk to and connect with customers and potential customers.
+You must therefore, assemble the ‘right’ team consisting of people who enjoy talking to and connecting with customers and potential clients.
 Also, the team must have the right amount of knowledge about your business and your products and services.

 Having the team in place, ask yourself the following questions.